 The Faculty shall be involved in all significant aspects associated with the development of excellent working and study environments.
 This also means placing increased focus on recruitment processes, equality and diversity, leadership, organisational development and the development of digital expertise for all employees and students.

 The Faculty of Mathematics and Natural Sciences shall continue to develop its activities in respect of the basic development of knowledge in the various academic disciplines.
 Four thematic initiatives across units and in cooperation with partners shall receive special attention.
-One of these is:
+Two of these are highly relevant for the Institute of Theoretical Astrophysics:

 Earth and space sciences

+Digitalisation and computational science

 The Institute of Theoretical Astrophysics